ulfschneider/ulf.website/content/posts/2026-08-18-ai-text-watermarking.md

 tags: journal
 bookmark: true
 ---
 [<cite>How AI text watermarking works</cite>](https://declaude.org/watermarking/) by James Padolsey is an exceptionally readable explanation.
 Only the holder of the key that was used to place the watermark can detect it!
-James also makes the [<cite>declaude.org</cite>](https://declaude.org) tool, where you can paste in AI flavoured text and get back the same content as plain prose.

 > [Watermark] detection is private, probabilistic, and about processing, not authorship.
 > - Only the key-holder can check.
 Your teacher, editor, or favourite "AI detector" website cannot run this test; a genuine check needs the provider's secret key, or a checking service the provider runs.
 Google runs an early-access detector portal for SynthID; Anthropic says detection tooling is forthcoming.